-This article’s theme, NYT Magazine Is an Open Marriage a Happier Marriage reveals the impetus of why marrieds are so interested in bringing others into the fold; they are looking for the easy button.
+The NYT Magazine Is an Open Marriage a Happier Marriage theme reveals the impetus of why marrieds are so interested in bringing others into the fold.

-When I was less experienced in relationships, I would hear folks say, “marriage is hard work” to which, I would respond, “it shouldn’t be, because Love.”
+When I was less experienced in relationships, I would hear folks say, “marriage is hard work,” to which I would respond, “it shouldn’t be because of Love.“

 So, naive, I was.

-Today, I believe marriage is the joining of two people to function as a stronger unit than each could be alone.
+Today, I believe marriage is joining two people to function as a stronger unit than each could be alone.

 “if you want to go fast go alone – want to go far, go together”.
 Kenyan Proverb

-These couples started out for a marathon but then neglect checked into their relationship and turned it into a sprint.
+These couples started out for a marathon but then neglect to check into their relationship and turned it into a sprint.
 In our growing narcissistic society, these couples never learned how to confront and deal with challenges.

-If a need/want isn’t met by our partner then we find someone else who will fill it.
+If a need/want isn’t met by our partner, we find someone else who will fill it.
 This is our society’s “do-si-do” version of intimacy.

 But I digress.